Thinkful/thinkful-curriculum-starter-files/iain-notes/unit_3/4_code_along/pets_code_along.rst

 Our deliverables also say that we'll be printing output.
-We could print directly from the pet app, however, it's going to be easier to use our PetApp class in our test suite if we're trying to verify return values (returning a string) instead of side effects (printing to the console), so let's have our top level 'search' and 'add' method return strings and we'll print them from the main method.
-This also makes sense because if wanted to give our PetApp a GUI or web interface, we wouldn't want it to print.
+We could print directly from the pet app, however, it's going to be easier to use our PetApp class in our test suite if we're trying to verify return values (the app class returns a string) instead of side effects (the app class prints to the terminal), so let's have our top level 'search' and 'add' method return strings and we'll print them from the main method.
+This also makes for good future proofing because if wanted to give our PetApp a GUI or web interface, we wouldn't want it to print.

 So now we have a good idea of the interface of our public methods: they will take string arguments of some kind, and return string